yassnemo/brain-quest/README.md

 ## Usage
 - You can access the application at `http://127.0.0.1:8000/`.
-- Follow the prompts to take quizzes and view your results.
+- Follow the prompts to take quizzes and view results.